camera-mc-dev/mc_base/README.md

 ```

 More complete build instructions are discussed in each repository, but overall, the `scons` tool is used for building all repositories, and each repository has a `mcdev_<name>_config.py` for setting build options and library paths. `scons` is mostly just Python so it should be simple enough to get a grip of.

+### Specific use cases

+`mc_dev` is a agglomeration of things used for various experiments, but there are core uses.
+Specific, public instructions pertinent to those core uses can be found on github:

+  1) markerless motion capture pipeline (BioCV dataset): [Instructions here](https://github.com/camera-mc-dev/.github/blob/main/profile/mocapPipe.md)

+You will find Dockerfiles or scripts for helping to automate the build process for those specific use cases within the `mc_base` repository under either the `docker` or `buildHelpers` directories.
+Refer to the instructions for each use case linked above for more details of each.

 ### Building